theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Mentioning the plot in short is customary in pieces like these, and so, here goes:

-Shalini Unnikrishnan, from a Hindu Malayali family, goes to a nursing college in Kasaragod, against what her _Ammumma_ (maternal grandmother) feels---her mother is in support of her leaving town to study.
+Shalini Unnikrishnan, from a Hindu Malayali family, goes to a nursing college in Kasaragod, against what her grandmother feels---her mother is in support of her leaving town to study.
 Shalini is this teen who does playful, innocent things like making faces in front of a buffalo, and poking fun at a Kathakali dancer.
 Very cute, happy.

 One morning, she gets dropped off at her college, in an autorickshaw owned by a Muslim man (the windshield gives it away).
 The place seems like a typical college in any Muslim-dominated place: slogans like "Free Kashmir", something about Osama Bin Laden, etc., on the college walls, students going around in Hijabs, and so on.
-The college, during its orientation later that day, distances itself from the wall art, though.
+(The college, during its orientation later that day, distances itself from the wall art, though.)

 She enters her hostel room, where two girls---Nimah Matthew and Gitanjali Menon---are chatting.
 They take less than a second to identify Shalini, and Shalini, playfully mentions the jibe that typically people from the Brahmin community hear in places like Kerala.
 Everyone laughs and shares a light-hearted moment.
-Then enters Asifa Ba(?).
+Then enters Asifa Ba.

 Asifa is supposed to be from a nearby Muslim-dominated town of Malappuram.
-She knows a lot of people in the college and tells the trio that she will ensure they enjoy the next few years.
+She knows a lot of people in the college and tells the trio that she will ensure they enjoy the next few years there.

 At the orientation session they all attend later that morning, someone clicks pictures of the trio and sends them to a Muslim religious group.
 They are happy to see the girls.
 And so begins the story.

 Asifa is a relentless campaigner for Islam, who constantly says things that make the girls doubt the omnipotence of their respective Gods.
 One day, the girls get molested at the mall, and Asifa tells them that if they wore the Hijab, Allah would protect them from such incidents.
 Because of the constant peer pressure from Asifa and her cousins, the Hindu girls slowly convert to Islam.
-The Catholic Nimah refuses to convert and confronts Asifa when she says anything about the God and the Christ.
+The Catholic Nimah refuses to convert and confronts Asifa and raises her voice, when Asifa says anything about the God and the Christ.

 The film shows how Muslim men pull off _Love Jihad_---lure unsuspecting Hindu women, get them attracted to them, get physical with them and get them pregnant (or threaten revenge porn), agree to marry them provided they converted, get them to convert, marry them (or get them married to other unknown Muslim men), and take them to Syria.